RikJansenTU/FontysS4/General/Personal Growth and Challenges.md

 ### Experimenting with New Approaches to IT Projects
-More conceptual, research based, instead of just technology, more room for creativity
+More conceptual, research based, instead of just technology, more room for creativity Personal project was really fun, being able to just come up with an idea

 ## Challenges

 Generally being a bit overwhelmed, uncertain, still dealing with some mental hangups Not prepared for things not going well
+  Trying to go a bit too fast, saying yes to too many things, working too much

 Initially a difficult semester to get into, results harder to quantify